PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-Simon-Ruto/README.md

 -CRUD Operations

-  -Inserted book documents using Node.js (insert_books.js)
+  - Inserted book documents using Node.js (insert_books.js)

-  -Queried, updated, and deleted books using mongosh (queries.js)
+  - Queried, updated, and deleted books using mongosh (queries.js)

--Aggregation Pipelines
+- Aggregation Pipelines

-    -Average book price by genre
+  - Average book price by genre

-    -Author with the most books
+  - Author with the most books

-    -Group books by publication decade and count totals
+  - Group books by publication decade and count totals

--Screenshots
+- Screenshots

-  -collection_image.png → database collections
+  - collection_image.png → database collections

-  -sample_data.png → populated book documents
+  - sample_data.png → populated book documents

-▶️ How to Use
+### ▶️ How to Use

-1.Clone or download this repository.
+1. Clone or download this repository.

-2.Install Node.js dependencies (`npm install`).
+2. Install Node.js dependencies (`npm install`).

-3.Start MongoDB locally and ensure Compass is connected to `mongodb://localhost:27017`.
+3. Start MongoDB locally and ensure Compass is connected to `mongodb://localhost:27017`.

-4.Run `insert_books.js` to populate the database.
+4. Run `insert_books.js` to populate the database.

-5.Open `queries.js` in *mongosh* to run queries.
+5. Open `queries.js` in *mongosh* to run queries.

-6.Check results in *Compass* or via terminal.
+6. Check results in *Compass* or via terminal.

--📖 Learning Outcomes
+### - 📖 Learning Outcomes

-  -Learned to integrate MongoDB with Node.js.
+  - Learned to integrate MongoDB with Node.js.

-  -Used mongosh for raw queries.
+  - Used mongosh for raw queries.

-  -Documented all queries in queries.js.
+  - Documented all queries in queries.js.

-  -Visualized collections using Compass.
+  - Visualized collections using Compass.

-  -Gained experience with npm project setup.
+  - Gained experience with npm project setup.